Graffino/Clear-Floats-Button/readme.txt

 - Changed plugin so we don't have inline styles.

 == Upgrade Notice ==

+= 1.1.1 =
+- Fixes an error with the Editor not loading due to a SVN processing error.
+Sorry for that!

 = 1.1.0 =
 Fixes conflicts with certain themes.